kntrinoue/TRAF6regulation/README.md

 # TRAF6regulation

 ## Paper information
-Regulation mechanisms of CBM-complex assembly inferred from the analysis of TRAF6-deficient cells, Inoue, Kentaro ; Yasuda, Tomoharu ; Baba, Yoshihiro ; Yamamoto, Tadashi; Kurosaki, Tomohiro ; Shinohara, Hisaaki, submitted
+Regulation mechanisms of CARMA1–Bcl10–MALT1 complex assembly inferred from the analysis of TRAF6-deficient cells, Inoue, Kentaro ; Yasuda, Tomoharu ; Baba, Yoshihiro ; Yamamoto, Tadashi; Kurosaki, Tomohiro ; Shinohara, Hisaaki, in press

 ## TAK1IKKmodel
 This mathematical model reproduces TAK1-IKK reactions in B cells.
 The model is based on and modified the previous model ([ref](https://github.com/kntrinoue/Shinohara2014Science)).
 The model is added MALT1 and TRAF6 regulations to TAK1 and IKK activation (red characters).
 The equation of the model is as follows: